List of The Adventures of Tintin characters: Sir Francis Haddock

 Sir Francis Haddock is an ancestor of Captain Haddock.
-He is a knight and a Ship-of-the-Line Captain in the Royal Navy, commanding the Unicorn under the Union Jack in 1676.
-In the original French version, he is Chevalier François de Hadoque of the French Royal Navy, commanding la Licorne for King Louis XIV.
+He is a captain in the Royal Navy who commanded the Unicorn in 1676.
+In the original French version, he is Chevalier François de Hadoque, a ship-of-the-line captain in the French Navy who commands la Licorne for Louis XIV.
+(The English version changes this to Charles II of England.)
 He was rewarded by the king with the estate of Marlinspike Hall (Moulinsart) in 1685.
 Sir Francis was forced to scuttle the Unicorn when it was taken by pirate captain Red Rackham.
 After the Unicorn sank, Sir Francis lived for two years among the natives of the nearby tropical island.
 Upon returning home, Sir Francis concealed a treasure stolen from Red Rackham in the cellars of Marlinspike Hall, hiding clues to its location in three model ships of the Unicorn that he gave to his three sons.

 He is mentioned obliquely in Flight 714 to Sydney by the Captain, who says "one of my ancestors went in for naval warfare."

-There are hints that Sir Francis Haddock is an illegitimate son of the French Sun King, Louis XIV, a possible reference to Hergé's own family history—Hergé liked to believe that his father was the illegitimate son of the Belgian king Leopold II.
+There are hints that Sir Francis Haddock is an illegitimate son of Louis XIV, a possible reference to Hergé's own family history, as Hergé liked to believe that his father was the illegitimate son of King Leopold II of Belgium.

 Sir Francis Haddock is portrayed by Andy Serkis (who also portrays Captain Haddock) in the motion capture film The Adventures of Tintin: The Secret of the Unicorn.

 This character may have been inspired by Admiral Sir Richard Haddock.